Material on this page is copyright © 2016 John W.F. Waldron

 Phi is the orientation of the long axis of the object, with respect to some reference direction (e.g. north, or in a vertical section, horizontal.)

-[Alternatively, the two can be plotted on a hyperbolic net, in which φ is measured as an angle and Rf is plotted as a distance from the centre.
+[Alternatively, the measurements can be plotted on a hyperbolic net, in which φ is measured as an angle and Rf is plotted as a distance from the centre.
 The net is rotated so that its line of symmetry bisects the cluster.
 The net also shows a set of hyperbolic lines; the line which bisects the cluster is chosen, and the value of R at its closest approach to the origin is an estimate of Rs.]

 There are many examples of rocks in which the only strain markers are objects which are expected not to have deformed homogeneously with their matrix.
 Examples include pebbles in conglomerates with a soft matrix, sand grains or ooids that have become sutured by stylolytic contacts, etc.